-The Information, Advice and Support Service maintains high standards when responding in a timely manner to referrals, which could be safeguarding referrals, and to referrals for care and support.
-In order to safeguard children and young people, we respond to referrals without delay.
+The Information, Advice and Support service continue to maintain high standards when responding promptly to referrals that could be safeguarding ones, and to referrals for care and support.
+In order to safeguard children and young people we respond to referrals without delay.
 When those referrals include concerns about allegations of abuse, we must investigate those allegations in accordance with the Child Protection Guidelines.
 We will make a decision on each case within twenty-four hours in order to determine the best way to proceed.

-The Social Work Teams offer support and intensive intervention to children and their families.
+The Social Work Teams offer support and intensive intervention for children and their families.
 Social workers see children and their families regularly and keep in touch with them, remaining alert to issues of risk to children and young people.
 We ensure that there are resources available to support them and that their needs are clear to us.
 Plans are then put in place to respond to their needs.
 At times, we will refer on to teams that offer more specialist interventions, such as the services in the Trobwynt Team.